 Tommy Lee Jones Net Worth

-Tommy Lee Jones Net Worth and Salary: Tommy Lee Jones is an American actor who has a net worth of $90 million.
-Jones is without doubt one of the most recognizable faces in Hollywood, and he has starred in many memorable films over the course of his career.
+Tommy Lee Jones is an American actor who has a net worth of $100 million.
+Tommy Lee Jones is, without doubt, one of the most recognizable faces in Hollywood.
+He has starred in many memorable films over the course of his career.
 Tommy Lee Jones is perhaps best known for his roles in Western films, often playing a rancher, a ranger, a cowboy, or some combination of all three.
 That being said, he is also an incredibly versatile actor.
 Jones has received numerous awards and heaps of praise from critics during his career.

 During his time at college, he shared a dorm room with Al Gore and played guard on Harvard's football team.
 He was part of the team that went undefeated in 1968 and tied Yale in a stunning, last-minute comeback.
 Jones later described the game as "the most famous football game in Ivy League history."